rgilgeous19/Module1_kickstarter_challenge/README.md

         additional information to know which specific plays, which goals were met and which country, in order to significantly increase the chances of her play being successful.

       - Some other graphs I would have used is the Pie Chart and the Box & Whisker.
-The Pie Chart would
+The Pie Chart would have given me a clear visualization of the data in front of me and the Box & Whisker could have pin pointed exactly where the data is, without me trying to follow along the lines of a line graph.